-Using total costs of the EPI program, we have also estimated cost per dose delivered, cost per Fully Immunized Child (FIC), cost per infant and cost per capita.
+Using total costs of the EPI program, we have also estimated cost per dose delivered, cost per Fully Immunized Child (FIC6) and cost per infant.
 The cost per dose was computed by dividing total facility cost by total number of doses administered at a given facility.
 The cost per Fully Immunized Child (FIC) was computed by dividing a total facility cost by a number of children that received three DPT doses at this facility.
 The cost per Infant was calculated by dividing a total facility cost by a total number of infants in a facility catchment area.
-Cost per capita was estimated by dividing a total facility costs by a total facility cost by a stotal population in a facility catchment area.
-Delivery unit costs (cost without vaccines and injection supplies) such as delivery cost per dose, delivery cost per FIC, delivery cost per infant and delivery cost per capita were also computed.

-&lt;sup>6 FIC in our report denotes the number of children who have received three doses of DTP vaccine (DTP3)
+6 FIC in our report denotes the number of children who have received three doses of DTP vaccine (DTP3)